-Court Runner Service
+What Is A Court Runner

-BeenVerified has access to criminal records from thousands of jurisdictions around the United States.
-But some records aren't digitized yet because they're new, and in other cases, the specific county might not offer digital records at all.
-For situations like these, we offer a separate court runner service.
-Below is an introduction to how it works.
+A court runner is an actual person who goes to a courthouse or government office to collect copies of public files of any court record.
+While BeenVerified has access to criminal records from thousands of jurisdictions around the United States, some records aren't digitized yet because they're too new.
+In other cases, the specific county might not offer digital records at all.
+In these instances, a court runner provides a valuable service.

-- What is a court runner?
+- Why is a court runner useful?

 - Are arrest records also included?